 Sustainable CT

 Marlborough has become one of 131 CT towns to participate in a voluntary certification program to recognize thriving and resilient Connecticut municipalities.
-As an independently funded, grassroots municipal effort, Sustainable CT provides planning assistance to municipalities and offers a wide-ranging menu of Best Practices
+As an independently funded, grassroots municipal effort, Sustainable CT provides planning assistance to municipalities and offers a wide-ranging menu of

 Municipalities choose Sustainable CT actions, implement them, and earn points toward certification as a Sustainable Community.
 Most importantly, Sustainable CT provides opportunities for grant funding to help communities promote economic well-being and enhance equity while respecting the finite capacity of the natural environment.

 Examples of action items include thriving local economics, good stewardship of land and natural resources, vibrant and creative cultural ecosystems, renewable and efficient energy infrastructure and operations, optimal health and wellness, and healthy, efficient, and diverse housing.
-We encourage you to learn more at sustainablect.org.
+We encourage you to learn more at sustainablect.org

 CHARGE/DUTIES: The committee is comprised of members from the community, and advises the town’s Departments and various Boards and Commissions on how best to advance the principles of sustainability, equity, and environmental stewardship.
 Sustainable Marlborough Committee is further charged with fostering community support and pursuing continued growth and recognition through ongoing certification at the highest level developed by Sustainable CT.